-Stray animals are a common sight in many cities, and while some may be lost pets, others are struggling to survive without proper care.
-If you come across a stray animal in need, it’s important to take the right steps to ensure its safety.
-In this guide, we’ll walk you through how to report a stray animal in your city and what you can do to help.
+Many cities have stray animals prowling around, and some may be lost pets, others just don’t receive attention.
+If you ever come across a stray animal in this situation, it is necessary to take correct steps in order to guarantee its safety.
+This guide will take you through how to report a stray animal in the city.

 Why Reporting Stray Animals is Important

-Stray animals can face numerous dangers, including starvation, diseases, harsh weather conditions, and traffic accidents.
-Reporting them to the appropriate authorities or animal welfare organizations can:
+Various dangers face stray animals including hunger, diseases, harsh climatic conditions, and accidents on the road; thus reporting them to the appropriate authorities or animal welfare organizations:

 - Help reunite lost pets with their owners.